prafAle/powershell/Convert-MSGtoEML/readme.md

 # 🚀 MSG to EML Converter

 Automated PowerShell tool to convert Outlook .msg files to universal .eml format using local Outlook COM objects.
+Part of the **prafAle Optimization Suite**.

 ## 📋 Features
-- **Batch Processing**: Converts all .msg files in the current folder at once.
+- **Batch Processing**: Converts all .msg files in the script directory automatically.
-- **Smart Archiving**: Automatically moves original files to a timestamped backup folder.
+- **Non-Destructive Workflow**: Original files are moved to a backup folder, never deleted.
-- **Dependency Check**: Verifies if Microsoft Outlook is installed before starting.
+- **Dependency Awareness**: Checks for Microsoft Outlook installation before execution.
-- **Auto-Admin**: Automatically requests elevation to handle file permissions.
+- **Clean Environment**: Keeps your workspace tidy by organizing outputs into timestamped folders.

 ## ⚙️ Technical Details
 - **Status:** Stable